Netflix-Skunkworks/service-capacity-modeling/README.md

 least_regret = cap_plan.least_regret
 ```

-## Example of provisioning a memcached cluster
+## Example of provisioning a caching cluster

 In this example we tweak the QPS up, on CPU time of operations down
 and SLO down.
 This more closely approximates a caching workload